StarmoonAI/Starmoon/README.md

 - **Step 5**: Login to the app

-  You can now sign in to the app with `admin@starmoon.app` & `admin`.
-You can access the app at [http://localhost:3000/login](http://localhost:3000/login).
+  - You can now sign in to the app with `admin@quivr.app` & `admin`.
+You can access the Starmoon webapp at [http://localhost:3000/login](http://localhost:3000/login) and sign up an account

-  You can access Quivr backend API at [http://localhost:5050/docs](http://localhost:5050/docs)
+  - You can access Starmoon backend API at [http://localhost:8000/docs](http://localhost:8000/docs)

-  You can access supabase at [http://localhost:54323](http://localhost:54323)
+  - You can access Supabase dashboard at [http://localhost:54323](http://localhost:54323)

+  - You can access Celery Flower background task dashboard at [http://localhost:5555](http://localhost:5555) (`admin@quivr.app` & `admin`)

 ### 3.2 Hardware setup 🧰